Amazon Outdoor Deals

 Cold Steel Wild West Bowie

 The main event.
-10.75″ of 1090 Carbon Steel and Rosewood.
+10.75″ of expertly heat-treated 1090 Carbon Steel, genuine Rosewood scales, and a heavy brass S-guard.
+A true modern classic.

 Check Price on Amazon